 |Baum Lake Beast|

 Many of the fly anglers that I observed fishing Baum Lake were dry-fly only enthusiast.
 I talked to one gentleman who told me, "Those numbers don't impress me, nothing personal" after he had asked how many fish I had caught.
-These dry-fly aficionados didn't do to well due to not having any solid targets to cast to.
+These dry-fly aficionados didn't do too well due to not having any solid targets to cast to.
 Trout spend most of their lifetime feeding underwater therefore there is no shame nymphing for them.
 You still have to give the fish the perfect presentation; depth, fly pattern, tippet size, and drift all come together to make nymphing just as complex as any other technique.
-Swallow your pride and catch some fish.

 The following morning was a bit slower possibly due to a colder than usual night.
 I tried to fish the spot that I had fished yesterday however it wasn't nearly as productive.
 I decided to explore a bit and floated a new section.
 This is where I found some of the biggest trout throughout the lake.
 Using the technique that I had learned yesterday I fished this section and was able to land one nice rainbow within a few minutes of fishing.
 I continued covering water and broke off two powerful leviathans that ripped my flies from their tippet.